Mostafamabrok/academic-repo-scanner/README.md

 # GitHub Repo Scanner

+## UPDATE:
+This Project will not be updated until further notice, which is likely not to come.
+I am way too busy to do anything about this project, but you can still submit pull requests, which I will likely accept.
+Please don't feel discouraged to contribute.

 This Python script is designed to scan GitHub repositories based on a search query and save the relevant repository information in a JSON file.
 This can be used to analyze trends in academic papers or any other specified criteria by examining repositories that match the search terms.

 ## Table of Contents